 In fact, a small electrical arc occurs whenever you use a rocker or dimmer switch to control lights, fans, and other devices.
 This ‘man-made’ arcing has similar characteristics to ‘arcing in the wild’ (i.e., hazardous arcing).

-Luckily there is now cutting-edge technology that monitors for the bad arcing while ruling out all the ‘man-made’ arcing that occurs every day in the home.
+Fortunately, there is cutting-edge technology that monitors for bad arcing while ruling out all the ‘man-made’ arcing that occurs every day in the home.
 Yep, you guessed it – Ting.

 Caution!
 As you saw in the video above, a crackling noise can easily mean your electricity is ‘jumping’ across conductors (and it should NOT be), and is arcing – a real and imminent fire hazard.